angelfish dominance

 With that said, if you catch the fighting early, you can apply less drastic measures.
 As long as the fish are not in immediate danger from one another, you have time to calm them down.

-Keep in mind that different problems require different solutions.
-The main goal is to ensure your angelfish stop fighting.
+The main goal is to ensure the angelfish stop fighting.
 However, depending on what’s causing the aggression, you’ll need to do different things.
-Using the wrong methods to stop the fighting might actually:

 How to Stop Angelfish Bullying Because of Mating